Reese1010/Elastic-Log-Analysis/README.md

 * Kibana Querying: Built targeted queries to isolate logins by the vulscan account
 * Logic behind the query:
-  Event ID 4624 (indicating successful login),
-  Logins using the vulscan account,
-  Exclusion of logins from the legitimate IP and workstation (10.5.55.11, SEC01.YOLP.com
+  Event ID 4624 (indicating successful login), logins using the vulscan account, exclusion of logins from the legitimate IP and workstation (10.5.55.11, SEC01.YOLP.com)

  ![Kibana Query](svc_Query.png)